haskell-org/summer-of-haskell/content/ideas/cabal-multiple-libraries.md

 ---
-title: Support for Multiple Public Libraries in a .cabal package
+title: Proof of Concept Support for Multiple Public Libraries in a .cabal package
 ---

 A common pattern with large scale Haskell projects is to have a large number of